-9.2 DE-ISOLATION PROCEDURE
+9.3 DE-ISOLATION PROCEDURE

 - 1. The person requesting the de-isolation is to inform the Permit Issuer of their requirement for the equipment to be de-isolated. - 2.
 Prior to allowing de-isolation of the equipment, the Permit Issuer SHALL check that the 'Permit Cancelled" section of the IC has been completed, i.e. all permits listed on the IC have been returned and cancelled. - a) If there is more than one Permit operating under an isolation, the Permit Issuer SHALL only sign and date the 'permit cancelled' section of the IC (section 2) for the Permit applicable to the job that has been completed.
 The isolation locks/tags are not removed until all permits applicable to that IC have been returned and signed off on the Master Isolation Register. - 3.
 Upon completion of ALL jobs operating under an isolation, the Permit Issuer SHALL have a competent person inspect the worksite to ensure all work is complete and no other work is proceeding under the isolation. - 4.
 The Permit Issuer then grants approval to start the de-isolation process by signing Section 7 of the IC. - 5.
-A competent person undertakes the de-isolation, initialling each step in the removed column to acknowledge it has been completed.
+A competent person undertakes the de-isolation, initialling and dating each step in the removed column to acknowledge it has been completed.
 This is to also be checked and initialled by another competent person. - a) If an isolation point is to be de-isolated and it is also common to another isolation, only the isolation lock/tag applicable to the relevant Isolation Certificate is to be removed. - 6.
-Once the de-isolation is complete the IC and the locks/tags are returned to the Permit Control Facility.
+Once the de-isolation is complete the IC and the locks/tags are returned to the Permit Control Facility. - 7.
+Permit Issuer verifies that, the number of locks/tags returned correlates with the number issued, the record of the de-isolation is complete, i.e. all signatures are present, and signs the IC where applicable.
+Should locks/tags be missing, an investigation to determine the reason as to why shall be undertaken.

-NPDC Document Management Approved By: David Langford Rev: 1 Date: September 2023 ECM: 8504990 Page 8 of 13
+NPDC Document Management Approved By: David Langford Review Date: September 2023 ECM: 8504990 Page 10 of 15